Journalist Siddique Kappan likely to be released this week after over two years in jail

 Journalist Siddique Kappan is likely to be released this week more than a month after he got bail in a money laundering case.

-His lawyer Danish KS told Scroll.in on Monday that two sureties required for his release have been verified by a Lucknow court and the journalist has been asked to appear on Tuesday.
+His lawyer Danish KS told Scroll.in on Monday that two sureties required for his release have been verified by a Lucknow court and the sureties have been asked to appear on Tuesday.
 The release order is expected to be issued on Tuesday evening, the lawyer said.

 Kappan was arrested on October 5, 2020, along with three other men while they were travelling to Hathras, where a Dalit woman was gangraped and killed by four upper-caste Thakur men on September 14, 2020.